giga-sec/gigaSec-Tech-Notes/3. Notes/3 - Network Layer.md

 Created:  [[2022-06-30]]
 Tags: #permanent

 ---
-### 3. Network
-The network layer is
-- responsible for locating the destination of your request.
+Locates the destination of your request.

 When you want to request information from a webpage,